 Due to the fact that it was originally created for a man, the scale had to be brought down to Anne Hathaway’s proportions and was perfectly fitted due to the expertise of Cartier’s High Jewelry workshop on Rue de la Paix in Paris.

-The master jewelers had eight weeks to create the piece and replicated the diamonds with zirconium oxide—as a prop for the film—a natural material that was set into white gold.
+The master jewelers had eight weeks to create the Jeanne Toussaint necklace and replicated the diamonds with zirconium oxide—as a prop for the film—a natural material that was set into white gold.

 A Mysterious Gem

-A question that arises right away is, what’s the backstory on the authentic necklace and what happened to it?
+A question that arises right away is, what’s the backstory on the authentic diamond Cartier necklace and what happened to it?

 It all began with the Queen of Holland Diamond, which was named by the Dutch firm F. Friedman & Co., owners of the diamond since 1904, after Her Majesty Queen Wilhelmina, the ruler of the Kingdom of Netherlands from 1890 to 1948.